Shahid (streaming platform): Shahid originals

 Shahid started with its originals productions in 2019, making the premium Arabic content available to its subscribers on Shahid VIP.
-The first Shahid Original series was ‘El Diva’, a drama series with Cyrine Abdel Nour and Yacob Alfarhan.
+The first Shahid Original series was 'El Diva', a drama series with Cyrine Abdel Nour and Yacob Alfarhan.
 Other Shahid Original series include: Every Week has a Friday, Lock Down, Khrays, This is Earth, Al Shak, Fixer, Karimophobia, Blood Oath, Beirut 6:07, The Thief, The Case, Mamlakat Iblis, Al Daheeh Museum, This Other Thing, Fixer, The Building, and many more.

 Shahid premieres

 Shahid VIP Premieres include coming soon MBC shows and dramas added to the platform with an exclusive preview window prior to going on-air on MBC TV channels.
 Once aired, the content remains available for binge watching on Shahid VIP.
-Some of Shahid Premieres include: “Wasiyat Badr”, “Aswad Fateh”, “Bodyguard”, ”La Hokm Alayh”, ”Leh La’a”, ”AL Leiba season 1 & 2”, “Adani AL Aib“, “Dantelle”, “Bloodline”, “DNA” and many more.
+Some of Shahid Premieres include: "Wasiyat Badr", "Aswad Fateh", "Bodyguard", "La Hokm Alayh", "Leh La'a", "AL Leiba season 1 & 2", "Adani AL Aib", "Dantelle", "Bloodline", "DNA" and many more.

 Arabic movies

 Shahid also features Arabic movies, which are exclusively available on Shahid VIP directly after theatrical release.
-Shahid VIP introduced the concept of pre-theatrical release of movies in the region with the release of the first pre-theatrical film ‘Saheb El Makam’, starring Yousra and Asser Yassin.
+Shahid VIP introduced the concept of pre-theatrical release of movies in the region with the release of the first pre-theatrical film 'Saheb El Makam', starring Yousra and Asser Yassin.

 Previews

 Shahid previews include series and titles that are released first on Shahid VIP with a preview window of 24h before they are aired on one of the MBC channels allowing subscribers to watch them first on Shahid VIP.
-Some previews include: “Arous Beirut” (Seasons 1 and 2), “Al Hayba” (including all-new Season 4), Abshar Bel Saad and much more.
+Some previews include: "Arous Beirut" (Seasons 1 and 2), "Al Hayba" (including all-new Season 4), Abshar Bel Saad and much more.

 Live TV

-Live streaming of all MBC TV channels is available on the platform, including MBC1, MBC2, MBC3, MBC4, MBC5, MBC ACTION, MBC MAX, MBC PERSIA, MBC BOLLYWOOD, and MBC DRAMA.
+Live streaming of all MBC TV channels is available on the platform, including MBC 1, MBC 2, MBC 3, MBC 4, MBC 5, MBC Action, MBC Max, MBC Persia, MBC Bollywood, and MBC Drama.
 Rotana TV channels are also streamed live on Shahid VIP.
-These include Rotana Cinema, Rotana Khalijia, Rotana+, Rotana Classic, Rotana Kids, Rotana Drama and Rotana Music.
+These include Rotana Cinema, Rotana Khalijiah, Rotana+, Rotana Classic, Rotana Kids, Rotana Drama, and Rotana Music.

 The Lebanese Broadcasting Corporation (LBCI) started streaming on the platform in July 2020.
-Al Arabiya, Wanasah, and Panorama FM, as well as Cartoon Network and Spacetoons are also streamed live on Shahid.
+Al Arabiya, Wanasah, and Panorama FM, as well as Cartoon Network and Spacetoon are also streamed live on Shahid.

 Western and international content

 Shahid VIP has partnered with Disney and Fox to offer their extensive content on the platform, which is around 3000 hours long including the animated classics, the Marvel series, and Star Wars.
 The content is made available with Arabic subtitles.
-In addition, Shahid offers a library of Hollywood and Bollywood titles.
+In addition, Shahid offers a library of Hollywood and Japanese titles.

 Documentaries and real-life stories

-Shahid VIP offers best in class Arabic documentaries including Al Arabiya Documentaries and much more.
-In 2020, Shahid VIP signed a partnership with iwonder, Asia-Pacific’s subscription video on demand (SVOD) platform dedicated to factual films, documentaries, and real-life stories.
+Shahid VIP offers Arabic documentaries including Al Arabiya Documentaries.
+In 2020, Shahid VIP signed a partnership with iwonder, Asia-Pacific's subscription video on demand (SVOD) platform dedicated to factual films, documentaries, and real-life stories.